compsoc-edinburgh/typesig-website/README.md

-# typesig-website
+# TypeSig Website
-Website for TypeSig
+This website is hosted using GitHub Pages.
+To see the code, please switch to the `gh-pages` branch.